Policy 6170.1 - Transitional Kindergarten

 Transitional kindergarten

 The Board of Education desires to offer a high-quality transitional kindergarten (TK) program for eligible children who do not yet meet the minimum age criterion for kindergarten.
-The TK program shall assist children in developing the academic, social and emotional skills they need to succeed in kindergarten and beyond.
-The district’s TK shall be the first year of a two-year kindergarten program.
-The Board encourages ongoing collaboration among district preschool staff, other preschool providers, elementary teachers, administrators, and parents/guardians in the TK program development, implementation, and evaluation.
+The TK program shall assist students in developing the academic, social and emotional skills needed to succeed in kindergarten and beyond.

 Eligibility

-3. For the 2025-2026 school year and thereafter who turn four by September 1
+The district’s TK program shall admit children for the 2025-2026 school year, and in each school year thereafter, children who turn four by September 1

 On a case-by-case basis, a child whose fifth birthday is on or before September 1 may be admitted into the district’s TK program upon request of a child’s parents/guardians, if the Superintendent or designee determines that it is in the child’s best interest.